 Daniels, Lori (forest plants and trees; forest history; forest management; environmental protection and natural resource use, Climate change, ecology, fire regimes)

-El-Kassaby, Yousry (Applied Genetics, Tree domestication, Seed orchards’ genetics, Tree breeding, Genomics, Conservation)
+El-Kassaby, Yousry (Tree domestication, Seed orchards’ genetics, Tree breeding, Genomics, Conservation)

 Ellis, Simon (Wood processing and manufacturing, Wood quality, anatomy, wood products processing program)